Microsoft-Web/HOL-ASPNET45AndVisualStudio2012/HOL.md

 ### Exercise 4: Bundling and Minification ###

 How many times do your websites include more than one JavaScript or CSS file?
 This is a very common scenario where bundling and minification can help to reduce the file size and make the site perform faster.
-The new bundling feature in ASP.NET 4.5 packs a set of JS or CSS files into a single element, and reduces its size by minifying the content (i.e. removing not required blank spaces, removing comments, reducing identifiers).
+The new bundling feature in ASP.NET 4.5 packs a set of JS or CSS files into a single element, and reduces its size by minifying the content ( i.e. removing not required blank spaces, removing comments, reducing identifiers ).

-Bundling and minification in ASP.NET 4.5 is performed at runtime, so that the process can identify the user agent (for example IE, Mozilla, etc.), and thus, improve the compression by targeting the user browser (for instance, removing stuff that is Mozilla specific when the request comes from IE).
+Bundling and minification in ASP.NET 4.5 is performed at runtime, so that the process can identify the user agent ( for example IE, Mozilla, etc ) , and thus, improve the compression by targeting the user browser ( for instance, removing stuff that is Mozilla specific when the request comes from IE ).

 In this exercise, you will learn how to enable and use the different types of bundling and minification in ASP.NET 4.5.